davedub/workflows/readme.md

 ## Offered through Lynda.com

 Accessed through my public library's subscription.
-Taking this as a top level refresher on some stuff I am already familiar with (more or less), such as Git and Sass, and also learning some new stuff, such as Gulp, that I want to apply to other projects.
+This is a refresher  course on Git and Sass, but also introduces me to Gulp and Browserify, which I have not used before.

 ### Taught by Ray Villalobos